Sustainability Management

 External Evaluation

-Independent Opinion on the Sustainability Report 2022
+Independent Opinion on the Sustainability Report 2023

-Casio implements CSR initiatives at the frontline level, with a focus on reducing the company’s environmental impact and ensuring socially responsible procurement.
-Casio is now at a stage where top management can be expected to lead the efforts to address important medium- and long-term issues such as decarbonization and human rights.
+Casio implements CSR, ESG and sustainability initiatives at the frontline level, with a focus on reducing the company’s environmental impact and ensuring socially responsible procurement.

-│Commendable efforts by Casio
+Commendable efforts by Casio

-- Regarding CSR initiatives at its suppliers, Casio has adopted a five-point scale for the response options on its questionnaire on CSR implementation in the supply chain in order to ascertain more accurately how suppliers are reducing their environmental impact and protecting the human rights of workers and added questions related to greenhouse gas emissions.
-The company received responses from 433 of 434 suppliers in Japan, China and Thailand and provided feedback based on the overall results.
+• Regarding CSR initiatives at its suppliers, Casio has adopted a five-point scale for the response options on its questionnaire on CSR implementation in the supply chain in order to ascertain more accurately how suppliers are reducing their environmental impact and protecting the human rights of workers and added a question related to greenhouse gas emissions.
+The company received responses from 452 of 453 suppliers in Japan, China and Thailand and provided feedback based on the overall results.
+In terms of cumulative transaction value, Casio visited 76% of its suppliers in China and 56% in Thailand on site.
 The scale of response choices on its questionnaire is especially commendable as it represents a level that could become the industry’s de facto standard.
-Moving forward, I hope that improvements will be made to the questions to improve the accuracy of responses regarding greenhouse gas (GHG) emissions reduction and human rights, including harassment, and promote suppliers’ initiatives, and that their CSR initiatives will effectively evolve to reach a higher level, with sharing of specific cases, introduction of electric power suppliers, and so on.

-│Points for improvement while commending progress to date
+Points for improvement while commending progress to date

-- In terms of making workplaces more supportive, it is commendable that Casio has a 100% rate of return by employees who took childcare le ave and that the percentage of employees of Casio Computer Co., Ltd., who utilize leaves of absence or the shorter working hours system for childcare or nursing care has reached 7.4%.
-It is particularly commendable that the percentage of male employees who utilize childcare leave has reached 36%.
-At the same time, I recommend setting KPIs for initiatives related to lifestyle-related diseases, smoking, and mental health, and sharing with employees and workplaces the progress made against them, as well as working to advance analytical and management approaches so that the diverse work styles that were promoted due to COVID-19 measures can be tied to higher productivity and value creation.
-I appreciate that Casio’s rate of employment for persons with disabilities has returned to the level of Japan’s legally mandated rate.
-Along with regular interviews of employees every quarter, I hope the company will continue to build communities for each type of disability and occupation, while promoting even more supportive workplaces.
+• In terms of making workplaces more supportive, it is commendable that the percentage of employees, including non-regular employees, of Casio Computer Co., Ltd. who utilize leaves of absence or the shorter working hours system for childcare or nursing care has reached 4.4%.
+It is particularly commendable that the percentage of eligible men in the workplace who utilize childcare leave has reached 52% and that KPIs have been set for measures related to lifestyle diseases, smoking, and mental health as part of Casio’s initiatives for health and productivity management.
+At the same time, going forward, I hope that Casio will work to advance analytical and management approaches so that the diverse work styles that were promoted due to COVID-19 measures can be tied to higher productivity and value creation, thereby leading to reduction of total working hours and increased uptake of paid leave.
+Meanwhile, I am concerned that Casio’s rate of employment for persons with disabilities has fallen below the level of Japan’s legally mandated rate.
+At the same time, going forward, as I have reiterated in the past, I continue to have high hopes that, along with regular interviews of employees every quarter, the company will build communities for each type of disability and occupation, while promoting even more supportive workplaces.

-│Points for improvement
+Points for improvement

-- Regarding the environmental impact reduction data in this report, it is commendable that details are provided on the principal sites in and outside Japan including group companies.
+• Regarding the environmental impact reduction data in this report, it is commendable that details are provided on the principal sites in and outside Japan including group companies.
 My hope, however, would be that Casio do more than just explain its programs.
 It should continue to increase the level of accuracy of group reporting, by proactively disclosing not only environmental data, but also governance, personnel and procurement initiatives and data.

-│Points requiring progress in efforts as a global company
+Points requiring progress in efforts as a global company

-- Regarding corporate governance, especially the role of the Board of Directors, I commend the company for positioning prompt decision-making, appropriate business execution, and the strengthening of management oversight as important issues, and for structuring and operating the Board of Directors in a manner that will help achieve these goals.
-At the same time, I hope that the Board will evolve so that its structure and operation demonstrate the initiative that may signal a vision and policy for long-term value creation required by TCFD and other organizations.
+• Regarding corporate governance, especially the role of the Board of Directors, I commend the company for positioning prompt decision-making, appropriate business execution, and the strengthening of management oversight as important issues, and for structuring and operating the Board of Directors in a manner that will help achieve these goals.
+At the same time, I hope that the Board will evolve so that its structure and operation demonstrate the initiative that may signal a vision and policy for long-term value creation required by TCFD, TNFD and other organizations.

 Hideto DeDe Kawakita, Chief Executive Officer International Institute for Human, Organization and the Earth (IIHOE)